hiseva/solr-autocomplete/README.md

 We updated the realtime `UpdateRequestProcessor` to support the following functions:

-* frequency boost for suggested phrases
+* weighted frequency boost for suggested phrases
 * composite id for partitioning phrase by user for personalized and secure suggestions
 * basic text cleaning